Lesson Overview & Objective:

 - For the students that you can push the farthest, provide 4 objects like a cereal box, a basketball, a rectangular prism that is really heavy, and a large odd shaped item that is empty (see picture at right).
 Ask them to answer the question on the “Which Item is the Biggest?” handout: Which item is the largest?
 They fill out their argument sheet together and be ready to present.
 Sample below; click on it to see it in larger form.

 - Once the above-grade-level students present, give them a different set of 4 objects that are all the same height and ask them to fill out the “What Item is the Biggest?” sheet again.

-- Other challenge for students above grade level: Ask the students to use their filled in area of construction paper and post-its to figure out how you could cut your paper so that four people will each get an equal share of the paper ((Cut Your Paper Handout, side 2 ).
+- Other challenge for students above grade level: Ask the students to use their filled in area of construction paper and Post-it® Note-sized templates to figure out how you could cut your paper so that four people will each get an equal share of the paper ((Cut Your Paper Handout, side 2 ).
 They will also need to fill out their “cut your paper” sheet and be ready to present.
 After they present, they can write about cutting their paper equally for six people.

-- A group at grade level: Ask the students to use their filled in area of construction paper and post-its to figure out how you could cut your paper so that two people will each get an equal share of the paper without folding (Cut Your Paper Handout, side 1).
+- A group at grade level: Ask the students to use their filled in area of construction paper and Post-it® Note-sized templates to figure out how you could cut your paper so that two people will each get an equal share of the paper without folding (Cut Your Paper Handout, side 1).
 They need to fill out their “cut your paper” sheet and be ready to present their answer.
 After they present, they can write about cutting their paper equally for four people.